MrNox/nox-re.github.io/achievements.md

 * Malware analyst: techniques and methods by ESET*

 <p class="message">
-* Award for 2nd position in ESET Universatry challenge
+* Award for 2nd position in ESET Universitary challenge
 </p>